About Andrew Bayly, FRGS

 Andrew is currently National’s spokesperson for revenue, small business, manufacturing, commerce & consumer affairs, and building & construction.
 He has been a Member of the Finance and Expenditure Select Committee since entering Parliament in 2014.
 He is Co-Chair of the Middle East/Africa Parliamentary Friendship Group and Co-Chair of the Antarctic Parliamentary Group, which he established in 2019.

-Andrew successfully steered through Parliament two Private Member’s Bills.
-The first related to methamphetamine contamination of residential properties and clarified the rights of owners and tenants.
+Andrew has successfully steered two Member’s Bills through Parliament.
+The first related to methamphetamine contamination of residential properties, and clarified the rights of owners and tenants.
 Changes were incorporated into the Residential Tenancies Amendment Bill.
-More recently he piloted changes to the Arbitration Act which passed through the House unanimously and which significantly enhanced arbitration proceedings and how they are conducted in NZ.
+For the second, he piloted changes to the Arbitration Act which passed through the House unanimously and which significantly enhanced arbitration proceedings and how they are conducted in NZ.

-In January 2019, with his son Dan, he undertook a 500km camel ride through Jordan retracing the route taken by Colonel T.E.
+In January 2019, with his middle son Dan, he undertook a 500km camel ride through Jordan, retracing the route taken by Colonel T.E.
 Lawrence and the tribes from the region when they carried out the successful military action against Turkish forces to capture the port city of Aqaba.
 They were the first people to retrace Lawrence’s journeys since WW1.
 Their findings were published in the August 2019 edition of the T.E.
 Lawrence Society journal.